silentknight/FL_Problem_Set/README.md

-# Federated Learning with MobileNetV2 using Flower Framework
+# Federated Learning using Flower Framework

 ## Summary
-This project demonstrates the implementation of a Federated Learning (FL) setting using the Flower framework and PyTorch.
+This project demonstrates the implementation of a Federated Learning (FL) setting using the Flower (https://flower.ai) and PyTorch.
 The Large-scale CelebFaces Attributes (CelebA) dataset is used for this purpose.
 The goal is to train a MobileNetV2 model in a federated manner with 50 clients and compare the model's performance across different demographic groups in the CelebA dataset.

 ## Method
 ### 1. Data Splitting